-Matt Casto, vice president of technical services for Bomanite Corp. in California, says the mottled look has become more prevalent with the introduction of polymer-modified micro-toppings.
+Matt Casto is the vice president of technical services for Bomanite Corp. in California.
+He says the mottled look has become more prevalent with the introduction of polymer-modified micro-toppings.
 “The thinness of the material has made it very cost effective to blend colors together,” he says.
 “You can put down two to three colors quickly and mottle them together by dragging them on, brushing them on or spraying them on.”
 And now there’s another option: you can “HoverTrowel” them.

 Makers of HoverTrowel, a pneumatic-driven power trowel initially developed to finish decorative aggregate epoxy floors, are working with a number of manufacturers to establish a niche in this market with accessories and modifications designed specifically for overlayments.
-Industry experts are experimenting with various RPM and torque-load motors with weights to determine the optimum method and timing for these polymer-modified applications.
+Industry experts are experimenting with various RPM and torque-load motors with weights.
+They are working to determine the optimum method and timing for these polymer-modified applications.

-According to Drew Fagley, president of HoverTrowel Inc., this power trowel can be used in lieu of hand troweling or on occasion in place of conventional trowels.
+According to Drew Fagley, president of HoverTrowel Inc., this power trowel can be used in lieu of hand troweling.
+On occasion, it can also be used in place of conventional trowels.
 “The resulting finish is consistently uniform and flat,” he says.

 Fagley sees the machine as a big plus when hard troweling multiple colors into a surface.
-Conventional power trowels are too heavy for some surfaces or don’t achieve the desired effect, he says, so crews currently finish the job by hand.
+Conventional power trowels are too heavy for some surfaces.
+The also may not achieve the desired effect, he says, so crews currently finish the job by hand.
 It’s in these instances that the lightweight HoverTrowel is finding success.
 The machine can be used effectively to hard trowel in colors, thus reducing manpower and finishing time.
 “Instead of six guys going out with kneeboards, we can outfit an operator and a support man with float shoes we call slides — which are basically kneeboards for your feet.”

 Various types of motors are available to supply different torque loads for the more resin rich systems as well as today’s newer polymer toppings.
-Additional weight, in 2 pound increments up to 22 pounds, can be added to further fine tune the trowel’s performance.
+You can add additional weight, in 2 pound increments up to 22 pounds, to further fine tune the trowel’s performance.